The Deligne-Mumford operad as a trivialization of the circle action: Introduction

-is the operad of (stable) \emph{nodal annuli}, with only $1\to 1$ operations consisting of a compactification of $\mathrm{Ann}$ by allowing the modulus to tend to $\infty,$ which we geometrically interpet as the annulus developing a node (disjoint from either parametrized boundary component).
+Here $\mathrm{NodAnn}$ is the operad of (stable) \emph{nodal annuli}, with only $1\to 1$ operations consisting of a compactification of $\mathrm{Ann}$ by allowing the modulus to tend to $\infty,$ which we geometrically interpret as the annulus developing a node (disjoint from either parametrized boundary component).
 The resulting operad turns out to be contractible (Lemma~\ref{lem:nodann-contractible}), hence gives rise to a diagram whose homotopy colimit is equivalent to the homotopy colimit $\pt\from \mathrm{Ann}\to \t{Fr}_\partial$ of the theorem above.
 In fact, in this formulation the homotopy colimit result is visible geometrically, as the Geometric Pushout Theorem~\ref{thm:geomthm} from~\S\ref{sec:dendritic}.
-The proof of the Main Theorem~\ref{thm:mainintro} relies in fact on a mild homotopy enhancement of the proof of Theorem~\ref{thm:geomthm}.
+In that statement we use a unital version $\widetilde{\mathrm{NodAnn}}$ of $\mathrm{NodAnn}$, which corresponds to the partial compactification in the ``modulus zero'' limit.
+(This partial compactification does not change the homotopy type.)